nkukehenry/phoenix-java-middleware/README.md

 # A keyExchange call is a must daily or before each transaction, this is already catered for if your are using the jar as is

 <hr>
-# SOME ENDPOINTS ARE NOT IMPLEMENTED IN THIS SAMPLE, BE SURE TO SEEK SUPPORT ABOUT THOSE IF YOU HIT ANY BROKERS
+# SOME ENDPOINTS ARE NOT IMPLEMENTED IN THIS SAMPLE, BE SURE TO SEEK SUPPORT ABOUT THOSE IF YOU HIT ANY BLOCKERS